Quick Summary

 Vishnugupta | 5th century | Last ruler of Gupta Dynasty.
 Also known as “Adityagupta” |

-Chandragupta I who was the founder of Gupta Dynasty helped shape Indian history and culture.
+Chandragupta I who was the founder of the Dynasty gupta helped shape Indian history and culture.
 His rule set the stage for the dynasty’s prosperity.
 Although the Gupta dynasty family tree shows many rulers, he has major credit.
 He also laid the foundation for the later “Golden Age of India.”

 One of the most crucial steps was his marriage to Kumaradevi.
 She was a Lichchhavi princess from the Licchavi kingdom.
 This marriage brought him political legitimacy as well as territorial gains and resources.
 He was a patron of Hinduism but did not suppress other religions.
 He introduced new coinage systems.
 His rule also began a cultural renaissance in the Gupta Empire.